Squeezed State of an Electron Cloud as a "Quasi-Neutral'' One-Component Plasma: The squeezed state

-Apart from the external field, the electron motion is affected by the self-consistent Coulomb electric field of the space charge.
-The presence of the conducting walls strongly modifies the force between interacting electrons.
-In contrast to free space, this force decreases much faster than $\propto d^{-2}$ with the distance $d$ between electrons.
-Radial homogeneity of the problem allows one to consider the electron cloud as an ensemble of discs of radius $r_d\ll R$ with homogeneous surface charge density $\sigma$.
-The condition $r_d\ll R$ guaranties that the force of the Coulomb interaction is distributed almost homogeneously across the disc surface so that the distributed force can be replaced by its integrated value and the discs can be considered as rigid.
+Apart from the external electric field, the electron motion is affected by the self-consistent Coulomb electric field of electrons' space-charge.
+The presence of the conducting tube strongly modifies the force between two charged particles.
+In contrast to free space, this force decreases much faster than $\propto d^{-2}$, where $d$ is the distance between particles.
+Radial homogeneity of the electron number density allows one to consider the electron cloud as an ensemble of charged discs of radius $r_d\ll R$ with a homogeneous surface charge density $\sigma$.
+The condition $r_d\ll R$ guaranties that the force of the Coulomb interaction between these charged discs is distributed almost homogeneously across the disc' surfaces and can be replaced by its integrated value and the discs can be considered as rigid.
 Azimuthal rotation in the crossed radial electric and axial magnetic fields does not violate this assumption.

-Let us replace a $dz$-thick cylindrical slice of the electron column at the distance $z_0$ from the emitting electrode by a charged disc with surface charge density $\sigma_0=en(z_0)dz$, where $n(z_0)$ is the electron density.
-The longitudinal electric field $E_z$ produced by this disc at some point $(z,r)$, can be written as follows \cite{Smythe}:
+Let us replace a $dz$-thick cylindrical slice of the electron cloud placed at a distance $z_0$ from the emitting electrode (left in Fig.~\ref{Fig-1}) by a charged disc with surface charge density $\sigma_0=en(z_0)dz$, where $n(z_0)$ is the electron number density.
+The longitudinal electric field $E_z$ produced by this disc at some point $(z,r)$, can be written as\cite{Smythe}:

-where $J_{0,1}$ are Bessel functions of zero and first order respectively, and $\nu_n$ are the zeros of $J_0$ function, $J_0(\nu_n)=0$.
-One can verify that the dependence of the field $E_z$ on radius $r$ is very weak in the region $r\leq r_d\ll R$ near the axis, so that it is possible to use averaged over the disc surface value of the field \cite{Williams, Petersen}:
+where $J_{0,1}$ are Bessel functions of zero and first order, respectively, and $\nu_n$ are the zeros of $J_0(\nu_n)=0$.
+One can verify that the dependence of the field $E_z$ on radius $r$ is very weak in the region $r\leq r_d\ll R$ near the axis, so that it is possible to use an average over the disc surface value of the field \cite{Williams, Petersen}:

-One can write the longitudinal equation of motion for an electron in the presence of the external field $E_{\rm ext}(z)=-\partial\varphi(z)/\partial z$ and the electric field of the space charge as:
+Finally, one can write the longitudinal equation of motion of an electron in the presence of the external electric field $E_{\rm ext}(z)=-\partial\varphi(z)/\partial z$ and the electric field of the space charge as:

-Note that here $e>0$ is the elementary charge (though we shall refer below to electrons).
+where $z$ is the electron axial position and $e>0$ is the elementary charge attributed to electrons.